qouteall/qouteall-blog/blog/2025/About circular reference.md

 ### Gödel's incomplete theorem

-Firstly encode symbols, statements and proofs into data [^godel_integer].
+Firstly encode symbols, statements and proofs into data.
 The statements that contain free variables (e.g. x is a free variable in "x is an even number") can also be encoded (it can represent "functions" and even "higher-order functions").

+Specifically, Gödel encodes symbols, statements and proofs into integer, called Gödel number.
+There exists many ways of encoding symbols/statements/proofs as data, and which exact way is not important.
+For simplicity, I will treat them all as data, and ignore the conversion between data and symbol/statements/proofs.

 `is_proof(theory, proof)` allows determining whether a proof successfully proves a theory.